 Moreover, we want to be deliberate about releasing frequently, rather than opportunist.
 An opportunist frequent release process is one where you are able to deploy a given code change reliably and with little overhead, but that you choose to do this when the opportunity arises.
 That could be when you’ve just fixed a bug, when a feature has been completed or perhaps when ‘all the planets align’ and all your automated tests have finally passed.
 An opportunist release process results in an irregular release rhythm; sometimes there might be three releases in a week, sometimes one a month.
 You release when you can.

-By taking a deliberate approach to frequent releases with Deployment Manager, we still want to be able to deploy a single change to our users reliably and quickly, but we’d also like to have a frequent, regular release rhythm.
+By taking a deliberate approach to frequent releases, we still want to be able to deploy a single change to our users reliably and quickly, but we’d also like to have a frequent, regular release rhythm.
 The reasons for this are three-fold:

 - Firstly, it keeps us honest.
 In order to achieve our goal, we need to be able to keep our build ready for release continually, because on average we are only 3.5 days away from when we next need to deploy a new version of the product to our customers.
 We can’t afford for the automated tests to break for any period of time, for a dependency to become incompatible for days or for a new feature to drag on-and-on before it is safe to release.